- Personal Injury

 In some states, the failure to wear a helmet as required by a statute is treated as any other possible act of negligence on the part of a motorcyclist, such as traveling at an excessive rate of speed or failing to use turn signals.
 When the failure to wear a helmet contributes to the motorcyclist's injuries, it is deemed a proximate cause of his injuries and it may serve to bar or limit his recovery.
 However, when the failure contributes in no way to the motorcyclist's injuries, it is not a proximate cause and it has no effect on the motorcyclist's ability to recover.

 Not all jurisdictions have laws requiring motorcyclists to wear helmets, and some courts within such jurisdictions have found the fact that an injured rider was not wearing a helmet to be completely inadmissible in a personal injury suit.
-Thus, it is extremely important to discuss the facts of your case with an experienced brain injury attorney, who will know the relevant helmet and evidentiary laws that would apply in your case.
+Thus, it is extremely important to discuss the facts of your case with an experienced motorcycle injury attorney, who will know the relevant helmet and evidentiary laws that would apply in your case.